-Grant recipients will be required to demonstrate how the grant project was implemented and if the project achieved the results expected based on the data collected and evaluated.
+Applicants receiving S.T.O.P.
+VAWA funds will be required to demonstrate how the grant project was implemented and if the project achieved the results expected based on the data collected and evaluated.
 The applicant should incorporate the Kansas STOP Violence Against Women Implementation Plan Outcome Measures, found on pages 43 and 44 of the Plan, to the extent possible.
-Please provide the following information:
+Please describe the following information:

-- Describe the process to be used for monitoring the implementation, progress, and outcomes of the grant project. - Describe what data will be collected. - Describe how the data collected will be used to ensure the success of the grant project. - Describe the criteria that will be used to evaluate the activities and/or services provided through the proposed grant project. - Explain how the proposed objectives will be measured and how it will be determined whether the proposed grant project is effectively and efficiently reaching the proposed goals and objectives. - Describe what the grant project will achieve.
+- Process used for monitoring the implementation, progress, and outcomes of the grant project; - What data will be collected; - How the data collected will be used to ensure the success of the grant project; - Criteria used to evaluate the activities and/or services provided through the proposed grant project; - How the proposed objectives are measured and how it will determine whether the proposed grant project is effectively and efficiently reaching the proposed goals and objectives; and - What the grant project will achieve.